th3cavalry/zimaboard-2-home-lab/README.md

 - ✅ **Better debugging**: You can inspect and modify the script if needed
 - ✅ **Faster re-runs**: No need to re-download if something fails
 - ✅ **Network resilient**: Won't fail if connection drops during execution
+- ✅ **Interactive SSD setup**: Script will detect and offer to format your 2TB SSD automatically

 **🎉 That's it!
 Your Ubuntu homelab is ready!**

 The complete setup automatically includes:
+- ✅ **Interactive SSD Setup** (format, use existing, or eMMC-only modes)
 - ✅ **eMMC optimization** (reduced writes by 90%+, extended lifespan)
 - ✅ **2TB SSD configuration** (all data storage and heavy I/O operations)
 - ✅ **Pi-hole DNS filtering** (network-wide ad blocking)